h1

 Does Inform 7 support real-time games?

-There’s no built-in syntax to do this, but both the z-machine and Glulx are capable of real-time behavior, and at least one extension on the extensions page deals with real-time.
+There’s no built-in syntax to do this, but both the z-machine and Glulx are capable of real-time behavior, and there are extensions to help access this functionality.
 Timed events may not yet be fully supported by the Glulx interpreter in the Windows application, but this might be possible to solve by outputting the game and trying it in another interpreter.

 Could Inform 7 be used to build multi-player games, or to program a MUD?